 There are many ways you can reach us.
 Although we do our best to answer every private message and comment on our social media outlets, to make a booking, you will always have to revert to either one of these options: you send us a direct e-mail at firstname.lastname@example.org, or you fill out a contact form on our website (https://www.apex-nuerburg.com/contact).
 The contact form will create an e-mail that will also end up in our inbox.
-There is no need to fill out different contact forms if you want to book different services (like a hotel room or a taxi lap).
+There is no need to fill out different contact forms if you want to book different services (like a hotel room or a road tour).
 You can simply mention which package you are looking to book in the message.

 Which details do you need from me to make a booking?